iThinkiKhan/Stack-bot/README.md

 This one project brought so many things that I have fallen in love with together.
 I think its fair to say this is pushing what people can do/have done with ESP32s.

 I decided to upgrade the brain and display (2.8in touch w/ SD card slot) of the StackChan to improve usability as a desk companion.
+I ended up fundamentally changing the project from a cute robot AI demo to an embedded AI system that happens to be a robot.
+There is LOTS of room for expansion.
 I also wanted to use common, cheap/salvaged parts and 3d prints I could order from the local library.
 This code is 100% original and shares no lines in common with the official firmware.

 **Software:**